plumier/plumier/docs/Fundamentals.md

 Plumier authorization required a valid JWT key passed within the `Authorization` header or a cookie named `Authorization`, Plumier automatically returned back response with status code:
 1. 403 (Forbidden) If JWT key not provided in header or cookie, except the endpoint mark with `@authorize.public()`.
-2. 401 (Unauthorized) If current login user Role doesn't match with authorized endpoint specified in `@authorize.role(<allowed role>)`.
+2. 401 (Unauthorized) If current login user Role doesn't match with authorized endpoint specified in `@authorize.route(<allowed role>)`.

-`JwtAuthFacility` automatically verify the JWT and check the `role` property inside the JWT Claim if its match with the accessed role described by the `@authorize.role(<allowed role>)`.
+`JwtAuthFacility` automatically verify the JWT and check the `role` property inside the JWT Claim if its match with the accessed role described by the `@authorize.route(<allowed role>)`.
 Example of valid JWT Claim:

 ```typescript
 import {sign} from "jsonwebtoken"